- Published on

 The problem isn't the tools - they work as designed.
 The problem is using modern engineering practices to build poorly-architected systems more efficiently.
 We've gotten very good at deploying bad architecture faster.

 Declarative tooling changes the equation.
-Declare what you want - business entities, relationships, semantic meaning - and let the system generate how to build it following proven patterns.
-You get benefits of good architecture without traditional barriers.
+Declare what you want - business entities, relationships, semantic meaning - and let the system generate how to build it following sound architectural principles.

 Documentation becomes implementation.
-They can't drift because they're the same thing.
 Change the semantic definition, transformations regenerate automatically.
 Not documentation gathering dust in Confluence - documentation that directly drives your platform.

 LLMs become dramatically more effective.
 Feed them hand-written SQL and they can maybe help debug.
-Feed them semantic definitions of business entities and they become tailored to your organization - answering questions, suggesting transformations, identifying inconsistencies.
+Feed them semantic definitions of business entities and they can work with far more context about your specific domain - answering questions, suggesting transformations, identifying inconsistencies.
 But only if you have semantic clarity to begin with.

 The path forward isn't choosing between modeling knowledge and modern practices.
 It's combining them.
-Declarative definitions encoding proven patterns.
+Declarative definitions encoding architectural knowledge.
 Version control and CI/CD for those definitions.
 Testing frameworks validating semantic correctness.
 The craft of data modeling, made accessible through modern tooling.

 Standing on the Shoulders of Giants